alx741/vim-hindent/README.md

 ## Usage

-By default *vim-hindent* will format your code automatically when saving a Haskell source file, but you can use the `:Hindent` command to format the current file.
+By default, *vim-hindent* will format your code automatically when saving a Haskell source file, but you can use the `:Hindent` command at any time to format the current file.

 ## Configuration

-Trigger Hindent when saving (default = 1):
+Trigger *hindent* when saving (default = 1):

 ```vim
 g:hindent_on_save = 1